ks-keshava-rao/Railway_reservation/README.md

 # Railway_reservation
-source code is only compiled and executed on Turbo C++
+source code is only to be compiled and executed on Turbo C++